KushalRadia/CS100-IntroProgramming/Week1.1/Readme.md

 M10.
 [Medium] Generate a random number between 1 to N with equal probability.

+M11.
+Using M3, print all the palindrome numbers between 1000 and 10,000.
+A palindrome is a number that is the same whether we read from left to right OR right to left.

 -------
 H1.
 [Hard] Check if a point P (x,y) is inside a triangle defined by 3 Points: A (a1,a2) ; B (b1, b2); C (c1,c2)